rezathematic/trialx/README.md

 ## Mission Statement

 Pharmaceutical companies require to manage the drug trials they are conducting.
-The system should allow to create and manage drug trials, and to assign patients to trials.
-The system should also allow to manage patients and their medical records.
+The system allows the creation and management of clinical trials and adding patients.
+The system also provides the ability to manage patients and their medical records.
 This project is active on [TrialX](https://trialx.vercel.app/) if you want to check it out.

 ## Features